UKs Labour Backs Staying In EU In Call For Second Referendum - UrduPoint

 UK's Labour Backs Staying In EU In Call For Second Referendum

-Britain's main opposition Labour party on Tuesday for the first time conditionally backed holding another Brexit referendum, in which it would support remaining in the European Union

-London, (UrduPoint / Pakistan Point News - APP - 9th Jul, 2019 ) :Britain's main opposition Labour party on Tuesday for the first time conditionally backed holding another Brexit referendum, in which it would support remaining in the European Union.
+London, July 9 (UrduPoint / Pakistan Point News - 10th Jul, 2019 ) :Britain's main opposition Labour party on Tuesday for the first time conditionally backed holding another Brexit referendum, in which it would support remaining in the European Union.

-The issue has divided the party.
-Many of its voters in working-class areas voted to leave the EU in the Brexit referendum of 2016.
-But the majority of Labour MPs strongly support remaining in the EU.
+The issue has deeply divided the party.
+Many of its supporters in working-class areas voted to leave the EU in the Brexit referendum of 2016.
+But the majority of Labour MPs strongly support remaining in the European bloc.

 Labour will now back remaining in the EU over leaving without a deal or supporting a Conservative-brokered deal.
 Yet what it will do if it takes power before Britain has left is dependent on what type of deal it could agree with Brussels.